CygnusNetworks/cygnus-puppet-disk-facter/README.md

 * [jhoblitt/megaraid_sm](https://forge.puppetlabs.com/jhoblitt/megaraid_sm)
 * [jhoblitt/mdadm](https://forge.puppetlabs.com/jhoblitt/mdadm)

+You can decide which tool you need to install by checking the variables `block_devices` and `block_driver_DEV` variables.

-#Example output
+#Example facter output

-You will something similar to the following output, when you are using this plugin with a hardware RAID controller:
+You will get something similar to the following output, when you are using this plugin with a hardware RAID controller:

 ```
 facter -p|egrep -e "(^disk_|^block_)"